 I’ve been scooting along Route 66 on my virtual trek from Chicago to Santa Monica.
 I left the fine state of Missouri at the beginning of last week and am now skipping across Oklahoma.

 The highlight of this leg of the virtual expedition has to be the splendidly named town of Big Cabin, Oklahoma, known in its heyday as the Hay Capital of the World.
 To my disappointment, however, the municipality did not get its name from an over-sized dwelling sufficiently large to accommodate a houseful of furniture on the scale of the World’s Largest Rocking Chair in Fanning, Missouri.

 Rather, it takes its name from a large Indian cabin which the railway seems to have appropriated.

 Ms Playchute and I were somewhat perplexed to discover some construction-type markers on the Upper Green just outside our front door which appeared on Friday night/Saturday morning.
 There are two additional markers in front of our two neighbour’s houses.
 I’m going to be pretty annoyed if they turn out to be a survey for the realignment of the HS2 railway currently being built in the area.
-On the other hand, if they turn out to be provisional locations for the planting of some trees in commemoration of the Queen’s Golden Jubilee next year we would be delighted.
+On the other hand, if they turn out to be provisional locations for the planting of some trees in commemoration of the Queen’s Platinum Jubilee next year we would be delighted.
 I’ll let you know.

 Finally, a couple of cartoons which amused.
 I’m sorry but I can’t remember where I stole the first one – food shortages, labour shortages, supply chain issues, petrol shortages, energy prices rocketing, universal credit cuts, shortages of nurses and doctors, . . . but don’t mention the “B” word.